Free Tool Schedule of Values AIA-style billing starter

 Frequently Asked Questions

-Not exactly.
-The Schedule of Values is the billing structure behind the job.
+No. The Schedule of Values is the billing structure behind the job.
 A pay application uses that structure to present current billing, previous billing, stored materials, retainage, and related billing detail for review.

 Built the SOV?
 The monthly billing work usually starts after that.